Pentonet/wm-config/README.rst

 The Wirepas Host Configurator (wm-config) is a shell utility that prepares the target host for specific Wirepas software *(see bin/wm-config.sh)*.

-The main goal of wm-config is to install the gateway software on a Raspberry pi (rpi) - running Raspbian.
+The main goal of wm-config is to install the gateway software on a target host, more specifically a Raspberry pi (RPi) - running Raspbian (release 2019-04-08) or a x86_64 host.

 .. attention::